letsjump/Yii-AutoActiveForm/README.md

 # AutoActiveForm

 In a web full of *complex html form templates*, this extension provides a **faster way to draw fields** in Yii Framework 1.1.
-It also has an *Access control system* to give read / write access to every field according *Yii RBAC access rules*.
+It also has an **access control system** in order to give *read / hide / write*  access to every field according to *Yii RBAC Access Rules*.

 ## Simple example
 this code